Coxeter categories and quantum groups: An equivalence of braided pre--Coxeter categories

 \subsection{An equivalence of braided pre--Coxeter categories}

-We now show that the Coxeter structures associated to a diagrammatic Lie bialgebra $\b$ and to its Etingof--Kazhdan quantisation $\Q(\b)$ are equivalent. \begin{theorem} Let $\b$ be an $\mLBA{\dsg}$--module.
-For any associator $\Phi\in\CRDYUA{\bf 0}{3}$, there exists an equivalence of braided pre--Coxeter categories
+We now show that the braided pre--Coxeter structures associated to a diagrammatic Lie bialgebra $\b$ and to its Etingof--Kazhdan quantisation $\Q(\b)$ are equivalent. \begin{theorem} Let $\b$ be a split diagrammatic Lie bialgebra.
+For any factorisable associator $\Phi\in\CRDYUA{\mathsf{LBA}}{3}$, there is an equivalence of braided pre--Coxeter categories